vijayanajay/st_final/docs/file_structure.md

     - `test_config_parser.py` — Tests for src/config_parser.py.
     - `test_strategies.py` — Tests for src/strategies.py.
 - `docs/` — Project documentation (including this file, codebase overview, PRD, and tasks).
-    - `src/config_parser.py.md` — Documentation for the config parser module.
-    - `data_loader.py.md` — Documentation for src/data_loader.py, including API, usage, and design notes.
     - `codebase_overview.md` — High-level overview of the codebase and documentation policy.
     - `file_structure.md` — This file.
 Describes the directory and file structure.
     - `prd.md`, `tasks.md` — Product requirements and task tracking.
-    - `src/`
+    - `src/` — All module-specific documentation markdown files are located here.
+The convention is strictly: `docs/src/<module_name>.py.md`.
         - `config_parser.py.md` — Documentation for src/config_parser.py.
         - `data_loader.py.md` — Documentation for src/data_loader.py.
         - `feature_generator.py.md` — Documentation for src/feature_generator.py.
         - `strategies.py.md` — Documentation for src/strategies.py.
-- `requirements.txt` — Python dependency manifest listing all required third-party packages for the project.
-Must include only minimal, necessary dependencies as per PRD and codebase policy.

 ## File Descriptions

 - **src/data_loader.py**: Provides modular, validated, and parameterized access to historical stock data using yfinance.
 Supports column selection (default: ['Open', 'High', 'Low', 'Close', 'Adj Close', 'Volume']), input validation, optional in-memory caching, and structured logging (logging config is not set here; see configs/logging_config.py).
 - **src/feature_generator.py**: Provides feature engineering utilities, including calculation of Simple Moving Averages (SMA), 1-day price change percentage, and rolling volatility (see `calculate_volatility`).
 All functions include input validation, error handling, and structured logging.
 See docs/src/feature_generator.py.md for API and usage details.
 - **src/config_parser.py**: Utility for loading and validating YAML configuration files.
 See docs/src/config_parser.py.md for API and usage details.
 - **src/strategies.py**: Module for implementing trading strategies.
-Includes a `BaseStrategy` class.
+Includes a `BaseStrategy` class and the `generate_sma_crossover_signals` function.
 See docs/src/strategies.py.md for API and usage details.

 ## Notes
 - Each directory contains a placeholder file to ensure it is tracked in version control.
-- All code and documentation changes must be reflected here, in docs/codebase_overview.md, and in the relevant docs/[filepath].md files (e.g., docs/data_loader.py.md, configs/logging_config.py.md).
+- All code and documentation changes must be reflected here, in docs/codebase_overview.md, and in the relevant docs/src/[module_name].py.md files.
 - If you add, remove, or rename directories or files, update this file and related documentation immediately.
+- **Documentation Path Convention:** All module-specific documentation markdown files must be located in `docs/src/` and named `<module_name>.py.md`.
+Any other path is incorrect and must be corrected immediately.
+This convention is enforced for clarity and consistency.